TeachBooks/mirror_mude_book/book/modeling/decisions.md

 ### Linear vs Nonlinear

+Linear models model the relationships between variables using linear predictor functions.
+The advantage of these models is that superposition principle applies and the long term behavior does not depend on initial conditions.
+On the contrary, in non-linear models, superposition principle does not apply anymore and long and short term behavior highly dependent on the initial conditions.

+**Let's see an example.**

 Let us consider one of the most typical Physics examples: the simple pendulum.

 ![pendulum](figs/modelling/pendulum.png "pendulum")

-The moment equation around the pivot point corresponds to a **nonlinear dynamic model**:
+The moment equation around the pivot point corresponds to a nonlinear dynamic model:

 $$\frac{d^2\theta}{dt^2} + \frac{g}{l}\sin\theta=0$$

-**However...** it can be linearized around a stable position, where we use $\sin\theta \approx \theta$.
+However... it can be linearized around a stable position, where we use $\sin\theta \approx \theta$.
 This assumption is reasonable when the motion of the pendulum is small compared to the length of the pendulum.
 Thus, the equation of motion will become:

 $$\frac{d^2\theta}{dt^2} + \frac{g}{l}\theta = 0$$

-**And what are the consequences?**

-In linear models, superposition principle applies and the long term behavior does not depend on initial conditions.
-On the contrary, in non-linear models, superposition principle does not apply anymore and long and short term behavior highly dependent on the initial conditions.

 ### Time-invariant vs Time-variant

-It is clear that all systems that we know are time-variant, i.e., their state changes with time, whether that change is over a **short or a long-time scale** (or both).
-Let us see some examples of changes in both short and long-time scales:

-**Changes in short-time scale in Civil Eng. systems:**

-* Human behavior in traffic system
-* Wind turbines in operational conditions

-**Changes in long-time scale in Civil Eng. systems:**

-* Civil infrastructures (bridges, buildings, etc.) due to damage (even though they also change in a short-time scale during extreme events)

-**And what are the consequences?**

-In time-invariant models, the model coefficients or model parameters are constant, while in time-variant models, the model parameter do change over time.
+In time-invariant models, the model coefficients or model parameters are constant.
+This is, the response or properties of the system do not change over time.
+In time-variant models, the model parameter do change over time, so the behavior of the system evolves.

+**And how do I choose between a time-variant and time-invariant model?**

+Mainly, based on the knowledge I have about the system.
+As an engineer, I will have to assess whether or not such changes are relevent for my problem.
+For instance, nowadays, we consider climate change when designing a breakwater.
+It has been proved that waves storm are becoming more extreme over time and I will have to account for that to assess the performance of the breakwater over time.
+However, if I am designing a temporary platform to assist in some construction works in the sea, I will not take it into account.
+Climate change is a long-time scale process which will impact on the life cycle of a breakwater which is meant to be there for years.
+On the contrary, the influence of climate change on a platform which will only be there for a few weeks is negligible.

 ### Deterministic vs Stochastic

+Deterministic models are those which for some given inputs, always provide the same output.
+For instance, a equation which gives the average concentration of $\text{CO}_2$ in a city as function of the traffic.
+For a certain value of traffic, the model will always provide the same concentration of $\text{CO}_2$.
+Therefore, these models that there is no uncertainty.
+On the contrary, stochastic models are those which embrace the uncertainty.
+This is stochastic models will produce different outputs for a given input.
+In fact, the inputs and outputs of stochastic models are probabilistic distributions (you will learn more about this later!), which relate the values of the variable with the probability of observing it.

+**And how do I choose between a deterministic and stochastic model?**

 All systems, in reality, are stochastic to our eyes, since we never truly know the actual properties and inputs.
 However, under certain circumstances, this *stochasticity* can be neglected.
 Let us take a look to some examples of deterministic and stochastic systems: